 The research orientation of the programme is reflected in its structure and content.
 The programme is explicitly tied in with the research of the lecturers involved and research skills are addressed throughout the programme.
-The small-scale seminars allow for in-depth discussions of research and application of the knowledge and skills.
-In addition, the seminars bring students into contact with professional practice, which is valued by students the committee met with.
-The committee concludes that the programme is quite demanding, which is appreciated by the students the committee met with.
+The small-scale seminars allow for in-depth discussions of research and prepare students for their thesis.
 The committee observes that adequate and up-to-date literature is used in the programme.

-Econometrics is an international field of study and work.
-The programme explicitly prepares students for careers in an international context.
-The international character of the programme is reflected in the international character of the research material studied, the international profile of the staff involved and the international students attending.
+The international character of the programme is reflected in the international profile of the staff involved, the international students attending and the international character of the research material studied.
+In addition, the programme explicitly prepares students for a career in an international context.
 The committee therefore concludes that the international name of the programme is appropriate.
-The programme has an language policy in place for lecturers.
+The programme has a language policy in place for lecturers.
 In addition, the committee establishes that the lecturers involved are experienced in English-language teaching to students from diverse backgrounds.

 The committee notes that the broad diversity of the student body is not actively used for educating students about diversity, cultural differences and cultural competencies.
-The committee supports ESE's intention to establish a special committee on diversity that will investigate how to benefit more of this diversity, as well as to further strengthen staff and students' intercultural competencies.
+The committee supports ESE's intention to establish a special committee on diversity that will investigate how to benefit more of this diversity, as well as to further strengthen staff and student's intercultural competencies.